realA10001986/VSR/README.md

 # VSR

 This repository holds the most current firmware for a replica of the Voltage Systems Regulator ("VSR") known from the Delorean Time Machine.
-The hardware is still in the design stage.
+There is no kit available yet; however, the electronics are done and you can make your own boards using the files in the _Electronics_ folder.

 Features include: